sodacan-net/sodacan-core/README.md

 #### Controlling Server Recovery
 Determining what should be done when a server is started can be complex.
 As suggested, it is sometimes wise to simple start fresh when a server starts up whereas sometimes it is required to continue where it left off.
 The following is a reasonably conservative aprroach which has a disadvantage that it manual intervention.
 This approach may not be desired in the case of home automation which may have no person available to intervene in the case of a failure.
 However, it does allow time for operation to continue perhaps with one or more servers off-line until intervention can be provided.

-When a server fails for any reason other than power failue, the server
+When a server fails for any reason other than power failue to the box, the server is essentially taken off-line.
+Technically, it means that the Docker container is paused or perhaps exited.
+In the case of power failure, docker will automatically restart the container when the box boots up.

+The primary decision to be made after a failure: Should the server be rebuilt or restarted.
+Because of the nature of SodaCan, an existing Docker container can always be destroyed and a new container created from the existing image.
+So, the only question is if the file system used by that container be left as-is or should it start clean.
+This is the choice needed to be made by a system administrator.
+To help make this choice, the administrator should be made aware of the state of other replicas of the data.
+And further, the decision to clean the last remaining in-sync replica should require double confirmation.
+(A replica that is currently in the process of syncing from another replica is not considered in-sync.)

 ## Cabling
 I'm running normal Cat-6 LAN cable to each device controller (BeagleBone).
 In the case of lighting,  I run traditional RS-485 from a server to any number of DMX-based lighting fixtures.
-The lighting fixtures are custom-made.
+Some of the lighting fixtures are custom-made.

 ## Industrial Standards
 The approach used by SodaCan is much less compact than a protocol such as MODBUS.
 Nevertheless, it is relatively compact and provides built-in security, error detection, failover, etc. This project makes no attempt to comply with the SCADA standard.